Skip to content

 return all_histories

-train_and_test_agents(*agent_classes, environments, agent_thresholds=3e-06, agent_space_aware=False, agent_spacial_subdivisions=None, agent_actions=None, agent_additional_parameters=None, training_environment=None, training_parameters=None, simulation_time_shift=0, simulation_time_loop=True, simulation_horizon=1000, reward_discount=0.99, print_progress=False, print_stats=True, use_gpu=False, save_histories_path=None, save_result_table=True)
+train_and_test_agents(*agent_classes, environments, agent_thresholds=3e-06, agent_space_aware=False, agent_spacial_subdivisions=None, agent_actions=None, agent_additional_parameters=None, training_environment=None, training_parameters=None, time_shift=0, time_loop=True, horizon=1000, initialization_values=None, reward_discount=0.99, distance_metric='l1', print_progress=False, print_stats=True, print_warning=True, use_gpu=False, parallel_agent_simulation=True, batches=-1, save_histories_path=None, save_result_table=True)

 A function to train (with a given training_environment) and test multiple agents in multiple given environments.